Your Profitable Niche

-I want you to work with clients who value what you offer.
-Therefore, don’t charge by the hour, the session or the project.
-That overlooks your expertise.
+I want you to work with clients who value your accounting services.
+Therefore, don’t charge by the hour or the project.
+Those price strategies overlook your expertise.
 Value based pricing is your best option.

 2. Passion and Purpose Fuels You Forward

 Sometimes you immediately know your purpose.
 For others, it’s revealed over time.Discover the purpose behind your work.
-Without meaning, your work becomes a grind and you eventually burn out. #getpaidwhatyoureworth Click To Tweet
+Without meaning, #accounting becomes a grind and you eventually burn out. #getpaidwhatyoureworth Click To Tweet

 Either way, a strong purpose keeps you focused through the ups and downs.
 Discover the purpose behind your work.
 Without meaning, your work becomes a grind and you eventually burn out.

-Your enthusiasm for your work is very client attractive.
-Your clients love the fact that you deeply care about them.
-They realize that you’re fully committed to their success.
+Your enthusiasm regarding the financials is very client attractive.
+Your clients appreciate how deeply you care about them.
+They believe you’re fully committed to their success.

 3. You Can Develop Referral Relationships

-Imagine a network of people eagerly talking about your business to potential clients.
+Imagine a network of people eagerly talking about your accounting firm to potential clients.
 They’re making connections on your behalf.
 It’s a fantastic business growth strategy.

 Expect 50 to 70% of warm referrals to turn into clients.
 A warm referral is an introduction to someone who’s interested in speaking with you.
 Someone else made the connection on your behalf.

-Many entrepreneurs mistakenly let this occur haphazardly.
-But what if you create a plan that nurtures referral partnerships?
+Many accounting professionals mistakenly let this occur haphazardly.
+But what if you create a plan which nurtures referral partnerships?
 You’d enjoy better results.